bootstrap-vue/bootstrap-vue/docs/components/alert/README.md

 ```

 ## Dismissing
 Using the `dismissible` prop it’s possible to dismiss any `<b-alert>` inline.
 This will add
-a close `X` button.  use the `dismiss-label` prop to change the hidden label text associated
+a close `X` button.
+Use the `dismiss-label` prop to change the hidden label text associated
 with the dismiss button.

 ```html